MakerAcademy/EducationalPlatform/content/resources/programs/sesOnboard/sse.md

 ---
-title: Securities Example 1
+title: Accounting Example 1
 description: Learn how to add a new collateral type to the Maker Protocol through seth
-topic: law
+topic: finance
-subtopic: securities
+subtopic: accounting
 tags:
   - seth
   - new collateral type